LHopitalVanAstrea/chaos-control/README.md

 ## About
 The software still is in Alpha.
+Most part of it, up until now, was vibe coded.

 The core idea is to combine functionalities of SuperProductivity, Obsidian and an infinite canvas for tasks.